dougal/pincountpodcast.com/README.md

 PincountPodcast.com
 ===================

-The website for Pincount Podcast
+The website for Pincount Podcast.

+A frameworkless (2017 buzzword alert) static site generator which renders Markdown shownotes into Liquid templates.

 Requirements
 ------------